 Medical insurance will help cover any costs of treatment should you fall sick or if you are injured.

 Do I need travel medical insurance for Kenya?

 Travel medical insurance is not mandatory if you plan a trip to Kenya.
-However, it is only common sense to have health insurance, especially in an unfamiliar environment far from home.
+However, it is only common sense to have travel health insurance for Kenya, especially in an unfamiliar environment far from home.

 Why buy travel medical insurance for Kenya?

 Kenya is as wild as it is beautiful, and emergencies might arise any time due to the volatile nature of some of the locals near the borders.
 Natural disasters like forest fires and injuries related to animal attacks or insect bites are also common.